DockHealth/dockhealth-api/WEBHOOKS.md

 - Create a SHA-256 hash of the entire notification payload (JSON body), using the webhook's `secret` as the key.
 - Create an HMAC hex digest of the hash.
 - Compare the digest against the digest sent by Dock Health in the header of the notification (`v1=<digest>`).
+- IMPORTANT: HTTP headers are case-insensitive!
+  You should do a case-insensitive match when looking for the Dock (and any other) headers!

 ## Event Ordering